 - “If they haven’t said anything positive, such as ‘we are interested’, then their attitude is probably negative.”

 - “Expect nothing, and then you will not be disappointed.
 Walk away, and get on with your life.
 If they come back to you, think of it as a surprise bonus” – words of wisdom particularly useful for smaller companies.

-Many managers in the early stages of their dealings with the Japanese employ, and learn to effectively use bilingual consultants and interpreters.
-Such professionals provide cultural and linguistic interpretation, in situations where exactly what the Japanese are thinking or saying is unclear.
-Interpreters are important because “they style your language”into polished, sophisticated Japanese.
-This greatly enhances the Japanese perception of you.
+Many managers in the early stages of their dealings with the Japanese employ, and learn to effectively use, bilingual consultants and interpreters.
+Such professionals provide cultural and linguistic interpretation in situations where exactly what the Japanese are thinking or saying is unclear.
+Interpreters are important because they style your language into polished, sophisticated Japanese.
+This can greatly enhance the Japanese’s perception of you.

-An Australian telecommunications company withdrew from a negotiation with Japanese before it was concluded.
+An Australian telecommunications company withdrew from a negotiation with a Japanese negotiator before it was concluded.
 The manager’s story was:

 “Their view was that they had the contract in their pocket because of the amount of work they had done.
 Privately I sympathised with them.
 And ever since then I have been very careful about how to ask questions of Japanese suppliers.”